Marx-wrld/KotlinWithSpringboot/README.md

 #### 2. Extract and Open the Project

-Extract the downloaded zip file and open the project in your preferred Kotlin IDE.
+Extract the downloaded zip file and open the project in your preferred IDE.
 If you're using IntelliJ IDEA, it has excellent support for Kotlin.

 #### 3. Create a Kotlin Data Class